vishnutalanki/agentforge/README.md

 Define and design prompts within a object oriented framework.
 Keep track of prompts and responses in promptDB Improve LLM respones through clever prompt engineering frameworks

+#### Define proper agent schema and validation

+Leverage integration with pydantic for proper agent schema validation

+#### Monitoring dashboard

+Metadata management for Agents, Tools, and Interactions Track behavior, performance, and debugging interactions.
+AgentMetadata
+ToolMetadata
+Agent_to_Tool Interactions
+Tool_to_Tool Interactions
+LLM_To_LLm Interactions

 ---

 ## QuickStart